aidtopia/fortran-adventure/README.md

 # An Adventure in Fortran

-This project is a translator that rewrites code written in a subset of Fortran IV (from the DEC PDP-10 era) as a portable C program in order to recreate the authentic experience of [Adventure](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure) as played in the late 1970s.
+This project is a translator that rewrites code written in a subset of Fortran IV (from the DEC PDP-10 era) into a portable C program in order to recreate the authentic experience of [Adventure](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure) as played in the late 1970s.

 The goal was to implement just enough of Fortran IV (and the DEC PDP-10 runtime environment) to be able to translate Adventure without making any changes to the source file(s).
 Adventure uses only a fraction of the features of Fortran, which reduced much of the challenge.